killvxk/qengine/README.md

 ```

-This code, presuming the compiler manages to comply with qengine's inlining reuests, eactually expands to the following:
+This code, presuming the compiler manages to comply with qengine's inlining reuests, actually expands to the following:

 ```cpp
 #include <iostream>